skellis46/slipbox/borgmann - merton, contemplation and technology.md

 >Distraction might have been like a long rainy season, as it was for young Merton, or like the occasional hurricane that the monastic Merton knew.
 Today it is like a permanent, if attractively glamorous, fog.
 It’s the atmosphere we live in.
 It has, to be sure, “the phantasms of a lewd and somewhat idiotic burlesque,“ but for many today it’s no longer “fabricated in their imagination.”26 It is worked out in the graphic details of video games, YouTube, and pornography.[@borgmann_contemplation_2012 p.8]

-Jacobs' warning is to suggest that the pattern of technology is most clearly represented by commodification and mechanization:
+Borgmann's warning is to suggest that the pattern of technology is most clearly represented by commodification and mechanization:

 >Commodification is the detachment of things and practices from their traditional contexts, and it is the conversion of things and practices into freely available commodities.
 Mechanization is the replacement of traditional contexts and competencies by increasingly powerful and concealed machineries.
 As workers we indenture ourselves for the requirements of the machinery.
 As consumers we revel in the abundance of unencumbered pleasures.[@borgmann_contemplation_2012 p.5]